demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 Integration to pull assets and other ASM related information.
-This integration was integrated and tested with version 6.12 of Cortex Xpanse.
+This integration was integrated and tested with version xx of Cortex Xpanse.

 ## Configure Cortex Xpanse on Cortex XSOAR